rrainey/DSKY-digital-indicator-replica/README.md

 * hardware - 3D-printable frame components designed using Fusion 360.
 STEP and Fusion source files available.
 Hardware models used in thie replica were derived from models found in the [AGC Mechanical CAD project](https://github.com/rrainey/agc-mechanical-cad).

+## Printed Circuit Board Status and Assembly

+The PCB has been designed but has not yet been tested.
+As of mid-January 2021, I have ordered an initial batch of bare V1 PCBs and components for testing.
+I ordered parts from Digi-Key; you will find Digi-Key part numbers as part of the KiCad component list in the schematic.

+I use a solder reflow oven in my shop.
+I plan to use a [two step process](https://www.instructables.com/Making-double-side-boards-in-reflow-oven/) to first reflow the back (LED) side using Sn63/Pb37 paste, then reflow the front side using a lower temerature solder paste (Bi57Sn42Ag1).

 ## Painting

 The original NASA drawings for all variants of this component, [1006387D for example,](https://archive.org/stream/apertureCardBox439Part2NARASW_images#page/n409/mode/1up) point to [this NASA paint specification [1008809-1]](https://archive.org/stream/apertureCardBox443NARASW_images#page/n504/mode/1up).
 It states [FED-STD 36231](http://federalstandard595.com/36231/) as the external color of the unit.
 Good quality historial photos (examples [here](https://www.icollector.com/Apollo-CM-DSKY_i21861898) and [here](http://nassp.sourceforge.net/wiki/File:DSKY.jpg)) seem to imply a slightly different shade of gray, though.